edwardwc/rapidsync/README.md

 the map - coming soon

 ## Notes, gotchas, advice
-- By design, stores cannot be poisoned on reads or writes. the only way a store can be 'poisoned' is you own a mutable reference and try to write to the same object. can be solved by:
+- By design, stores cannot be poisoned on reads or writes. the only way a store can be 'poisoned' is you own a mutable reference and try to read/write to the same object. can be solved by:
   - letting the mutable reference fall out of scope (for most users, this is good)
   - calling rust default function `drop`